 On September 25, 2018, Google updated its status regarding its cryptocurrency ads policy.
 The company has once again allowed the placement of ads for cryptocurrency exchanges.
 They have to go through the registration process on its Google Ads platform.
 However, this update concerns only the U.S. and Japan.
 The announcement states that companies that want to promote their cryptocurrencies have to get a special Google certificate for the country where the main target audience is located.
 Since October 2018, this innovation has taken effect, and advertisers can now apply for certification.
 One more catch is that ads containing information about coin launch platforms, companies that provide users with crypto consulting, crypto wallets, and trading advice don’t have access to the platform.

 Google brought this upgrade to life after the announcement about the cryptocurrency ads policy published in March 2018.
-It stated that all businesses distributing and promoting cryptocurrencies would be banned from placing ads on the Google Ads platform.
+It stated that all blockchain development companies distributing and promoting cryptocurrencies would be banned from placing ads on the Google Ads platform.
 They explained their decision by that these ads were “troubling”.
-The company explained its decision as protecting users from dishonest content such as ICOs, crypto wallets, exchanges, and trade ads.
+The company explained its decision as protecting users from dishonest content regarding blockchain development for DeFI, ICOs, crypto wallets, exchanges, and trade ads.

 Moreover, Applicature recalls that social networks such as Twitter and Facebook had banned cryptocurrency ads earlier in 2018.